Lithium (medication): Overdose

-Lithium toxicity, which is also called lithium overdose and lithium poisoning, is the condition of having too much lithium in the blood.
+Lithium toxicity, which is also called "lithium overdose" or "lithium poisoning", is the condition of having too much lithium in the blood.
 This condition also happens in persons who are taking lithium in which the lithium levels are affected by drug interactions in the body.

+Lithium toxicity occurs at levels above 1.5 mmol/L. Lithium levels above 2.0 mmol/L can lead to disorientation, renal failure, seizures, and coma.
+Above 2.0 mmol/L, acute renal failure can occur, and kidney dialysis may be used.
+In the elderly, signs of toxicity can occur at half the levels of younger patients.

 In acute toxicity, people have primarily gastrointestinal symptoms such as vomiting and diarrhea, which may result in volume depletion.
 During acute toxicity, lithium distributes later into the central nervous system resulting in mild neurological symptoms, such as dizziness.

 In chronic toxicity, people have primarily neurological symptoms which include nystagmus, tremor, hyperreflexia, ataxia, and change in mental status.
 During chronic toxicity, the gastrointestinal symptoms seen in acute toxicity are less prominent.
 The symptoms are often vague and nonspecific.
 If the lithium toxicity is mild or moderate, lithium dosage is reduced or stopped entirely.
 If the toxicity is severe, lithium may need to be removed from the body.

 Mechanism of action

-Unlike many other psychoactive drugs, Li^{+} typically produces no obvious psychotropic effects (such as euphoria) in normal individuals at therapeutic concentrations.
+Unlike many other psychoactive drugs, lithium typically produces no obvious psychotropic effects (such as euphoria) in normal individuals at therapeutic concentrations.
 The specific biochemical mechanism of lithium action in stabilizing mood is unknown.
+However, it is known that lithium works at the level of G-proteins, PIP_{2}, and other second messengers.

-Lithium is a white, odorless, alkaline powder.
+Lithium carbonate is a white, odorless, alkaline powder.
 Upon ingestion, lithium becomes widely distributed in the central nervous system and interacts with a number of neurotransmitters and receptors, decreasing norepinephrine release and increasing serotonin synthesis by neurons in the brain.

 In vitro studies performed on serotonergic neurons from rat raphe nuclei have shown that when these neurons are treated with lithium, serotonin release is enhanced during a depolarization compared to no lithium treatment and the same depolarization.

 Lithium has a plethora of proposed molecular targets: